 - Substance abuse

-If you see any of the above warning signs, get help as soon as possible.
+Should you see one or more of the above warning signs, you may want to get in contact with a doctor.
 A primary care doctor can refer you to a mental health specialist for your child.